 If you ever have any problems at Old Dominion Animal Hospital, just ask to speak to our office manager because she can help.
 The manager handles all credit policies, and client services.

 Our Hospital Caretaker

 Dever has been taking care of the building at Old Dominion Animal Hospital almost as long as Dr. Wood has been practicing and we don’t think he has ever missed a day.
 Each and every evening he comes in and helps keep us straight.
-The hospital couldn’t make it without him and the animals enjoy his friendly, soothing voice.
+The animal hospital couldn’t make it without him and the animals enjoy his friendly, soothing voice.
 Outside of work, Dever is very close to his family, and keeps planning that trip to Jamaica.

 Our Animal Caregivers